 The Laser Egg (499RMB)

 To our eyes, the Node offers the best features.
 For starters, it can measure CO2, temperature, and humidity.
 That makes it more of an ‘environment monitor’ than just a particle monitor.
-If you have indoor sources of air pollution (VOCs) like new furniture or remodelling, high CO2 levels can mean that those indoor pollutants are building up.
-However, at 1480RMB (over $200) it’s not cheap.
+If you have indoor sources of air pollution (VOCs) like new furniture or remodeling, high CO2 levels can mean that those indoor pollutants are building up.
+However, at 1,480RMB (over $200) it’s not cheap.

-After passing our tests, we will start shipping the Laser Egg air quality monitor through our Taobao shop and website in China, India and Mongolia.
-It’s a great option for anybody wanting a solid device for both home use and research (if you’re a nerd like us).
+After passing our tests, we will start shipping the Laser Egg air quality monitor and the AirVisual Pro through our stores in China, India, and Mongolia.
+They’re both great options for anybody wanting a solid device for both home use and research (if you’re a nerd like us).
 Go take a look!

 Over the next few months, we hope to get a larger pool of air quality monitors together and run more extensive tests.
 This is only the beginning!
 Once we’ve independently verified more devices, we may well be adding them to our shop as well.